-Here’s a big list of small business tools and personal tools I’ve used recently (updated for 2022)
+Here’s a big list of the best small business tools and personal tools I’ve used recently (updated for 2022)

 BONUS!
 Find this helpful?
 To download this post as a PDF, click here!

-Every year, I like to share a list of the tools I use for my business and in my personal life.
+Every year, I like to share a list of the best small business tools I use and the best tools I use in my personal life.

 I do this because these tools make my life easier and I want to share that information in case anyone else might be interested in trying one or more of these resources themselves.
 I also like to be transparent about how I get things done and make my business run smoothly.